 Canada in World War I. Before entering, Canada was just some British colony overseas that no one really knew about.
-Afterwards, by the end of the war, German soldiers knew that if there were Canadian soldiers placed, they better prepare for an offensive attack.
+Afterward, by the end of the war, German soldiers knew that if there were Canadian soldiers placed, they better prepare for an offensive attack.

 During the war, the Germans referred to Canadian forces as Storm Troopers, the name used by Germany's own elite assault troops, who are responsible for pushing the Western front back to the position attained in 1914.